 When our minds are concentrated and focused, we are able to use our minds more powerfully.
 Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.

 Here is a guided self hypnosis video to teach you skills of self hypnosis.
-This is a very beneficial self hypnosis video for improved health and wellbeing.
+This page for stress and anxiety also has a very beneficial self hypnosis video for improved health and wellbeing.

 Spend just 10 minutes a day practising self-hypnosis, it can be of immense benefit to reduce stress and anxiety.